A trip to Minneapolis isn’t complete without a visit to ASI.— CNN

 Learn more about applying for a provisional passport (in Swedish and English).

-Provisional passports may only be issued one way to Sweden, from the U.S. You may have a layover in another country if flying, or taking a train.
+Provisional passports may only be issued one way to Sweden, from the U.S.

 If you live outside Sweden and receive a pension from the Swedish Pension Agency (Pensionsmyndigheten) or compensation from the Swedish Social Insurance Agency (Försäkringskassan), you need to provide a life certificate (levnadsintyg) each year.